Rumble Roses

 Rumble Roses (ランブルローズ, Ranburu Rōzu) is a professional wrestling fighting game that was developed by Yuke's and published by Konami for the PlayStation 2 in 2004.
 The game uses the same engine as Yuke's 2003 release WWE SmackDown!
 Here Comes the Pain.
 Rumble Roses was followed by Rumble Roses XX, released for the Xbox 360 in 2006.

-Rumble Roses featured only female wrestling characters, each with both a good (Face) and bad (Heel) persona for players to choose from; the only limitation was that the good and bad version of the same character could not fight each other.
-The game featured 11 playable characters, each with two versions of the same character.
-It received lukewarm reviews, with most commending it for its graphics but being less impressed with the audio quality, game play and storyline.
+Rumble Roses features only female wrestling characters, each with both a good (Face) and bad (Heel) persona for players to choose from; the only limitation is that the good and bad version of the same character cannot fight each other.
+The game features 11 playable characters, each with two versions of the same character.
+It received indifferent reviews, with most commending it for the graphics, but being less impressed with the audio quality, gameplay and storyline.

 Gameplay

 Rumble Roses features an all-female cast.
 There are regular matches and mud wrestling matches.
-There is also a story mode and an option to allow two computer controlled girls to "duke it out while you watch".
-Each character is claimed to contain 10,000 polygons, a record number for the PlayStation 2.
+There is also a story mode and a watch-only mode where both wrestlers are played by the AI.
+Each character model is claimed to contain 10,000 polygons, a record number for the PlayStation 2.

 Rumble Roses features a heel/face system derived from real-life American professional wrestling.
 Each character has an alternate side, bringing the total character count up to 22.
 Most characters start as a face, or good side.
 Three of them, however (Bloody Shadow, Candy Cane, and Evil Rose), start as the heel or evil side.
 Alternate forms of each character are unlocked through the Vow System.
-Vows are specific things the player must complete during matches, such as not using weapons, using a Killer Move, or winning the match within a certain time limit.
+Vows are specific goals the player must complete during matches, such as not using weapons, performing a Killer Move, or winning within a certain time limit.

 The game's unique unlock system allows only one version of each character (either heel or face) to be unlocked for exhibition matches at any time.
 The characters can still change back and forth, and unlocked characters remain open for story mode and gallery mode.
 This effectively cuts the roster in half for exhibition mode.

 Plot

-Story

 A mad scientist disguised as a nurse holds an international women's wrestling tournament, and brainwashes and takes DNA samples from the participants to create super soldiers.

-Wrestlers

-Each character has two versions, and each version has a unique sub-plot within Story Mode.
-The versions, dubbed "Face" or "Heel", have unique attires, names and move sets.
-It is not possible to use both Face and Heel variations of the same character in the same match.
-Most "Heel" characters have a matching tattoo on their body, which implies that they have been brain-washed by Anesthesia.
-The alternate characters have a much shorter story-mode: